code-rush/givel-info/givel/README.md

                  the request else a BadRequest Exception is raised.
                  If an empty *comment* is sent in the request, it raises BadRequest Exception.
+  - **NOTE:** - There are two ways a user can edit tags:
+                1) Add new tags.
+                2) Remove exisisting tags.

+              - Regardless of however they edit the tags, always send in the final tags after the edit.
+                **For example:** If *Bob* and *Cat* were two people tagged in a post earlier and if the *Cat* was removed, even then send *Bob* in tags again.
+                And if only *Bob* was tagged in a post and *Cat* was added while editing, send *Bob* again alongwith *Cat* in the tags with the tagging parameters (*user_id*, *origin* and *length*)
+              - While editing the comment, even if the tags are not edited, the location of the tags will change and so the client needs to send tags everytime the comment is edited.

 - **delete comment**
   - Path: /api/v1/feeds/comments/{user_email}